Serg-Mir/content-assistant/README.md

 - **Model Scaling**: Retrain the model using diverse datasets to support new parameters and additional languages.
 For instance, expanding the training dataset with multi-domain and multilingual texts can significantly enhance the model's versatility and accuracy across different content scenarios.
 - **Auto-Scaling**: Use Kubernetes or AWS Fargate for automated scaling based on traffic demands.
 This ensures that the infrastructure can grow dynamically with user requests, preventing downtime and maintaining consistent service quality.
-- **Auto-Scaling**: Use Kubernetes or AWS Fargate for automated scaling based on traffic demands.

 ### Deployment Options